 b.
-Sufficient fastenings should be installed to prevent floating building and structures from separating from the wharf, pier, or walkway due to list, wir walkway due to list, wind or grounding.
+Sufficient fastenings should be installed to prevent floating building and structures from separating from the wharf, pier, or walkway due to list, wind or grounding.

 - c.
 Each building in the DPA 1 area should have direct access to an unobstructed walkway (minimum 1.5 metres in width) leading to shore to allow for an emergency evacuation. - d.
 Float homes should have sufficient direct access to open water to allow for access in and out of moorage berths in case of emergency.